 TGS compensates its employees according to market conditions that are reviewed on an annual basis by the Compensation Committee.
 Compensation includes base salary, insurance and retirement benefit programs and a profit-sharing bonus plan based on performance.

 The directors do not participate in any bonus or profit-sharing plan.

-Independent of the Company’s management, the Audit Committee meets annually with the Partner of the Company’s external audit firm.
+Independent of the Company’s management, the Audit Committee and the Board of Directors meet annually with the Partner of the Company’s external audit firm.